 One of the best things about playing with the AC adapter plugged in is the console still charges faster, even when playing an intensive game like Zelda BOTW.

-The Switch doesn’t usually charge your Joy-Cons while attached to the Nintendo Switch unless the Switch is getting some power from being plugged in.
+The Switch doesn’t usually charge your Joy-Con controllers while attached to the Nintendo Switch unless the Switch is getting some power from being plugged in.
 Are you aware when Joy-Cons are entirely depleted, they begin to charge from your Nintendo Switch?

 This can waste precious battery life so if your Joy-Cons are low on battery they could drain your Switch’s battery.